4 Deploy an App using the Webconsole

 • There are two circles here

-• Outer circle represents the application, It shows web-app, the name we gave as the Application Name
+• Outer circle represents the application, It shows sample-app**

-• Inner circle represents the deployment named react-sample
+• Inner circle represents the deployment named httpd-sample

 • Hover over the icon on different corners.
 You will notice